Prescription Drug Abuse

 Since the early 1990s, doctors' prescriptions for opioid medications -- such as codeine and morphine -- have greatly increased.
 That increase can be attributed to an aging population and a greater prevalence of chronic pain.
 Other drugs in this class include oxycodone (OxyContin), hydrocodone (Vicodin), meperidine (Demerol), and hydromorphone (Dilaudid).

 When they're taken as prescribed, opioids and other painkillers manage pain quite effectively.
 They can improve quality of life for people with chronic pain.
 In fact, using opioids for the short-term or under a doctor's cautious supervision rarely leads to addiction or dependence.
 However, when used long-term, opioids may lead to drug abuse with physical dependence and/or addiction.
-Opioids can also be life threatening.
+Opioids can also be life threatening in an overdose.
 When they are taken with substances that depress the central nervous system -- including alcohol, barbiturates, or benzodiazepines such as Xanax or Valium -- there is a greatly increased risk of respiratory depression, even death.

 Opioids induce a euphoric feeling that's usually mild.
 However, opioids such as OxyContin are sometimes inappropriately snorted or injected to increase the euphoric effects.